dasiema/Movetec-Bulk_SMS_API-Example-.NET/README.md

  'Disclaimer
-'    Copyright (c) 2021 Denis Asiema - https://github.com/dasiema
+'    Copyright (c) 2021 Dennis Asiema - https://github.com/dasiema

 'Permission Is hereby granted, free of charge, to any person 'obtaining a copy Of this software And associated documentation